 Technology integration in education is unstoppable as our lives depend more and more on our devices.
 The selection, integration, and successful adoption of such technologies will take much effort from teachers and administrative staff.

-Other factors to consider is gathering data from the use of these spaces, which would entail integrations of big data analytics and concepts of IoT.
-Technology capable devices will transform basic classroom items like Student ID cards, whiteboards, doors, and desks with more capabilities and functionalities.
+Another factor to consider is gathering data from the use of these spaces, which would entail integrations of big data analytics and concepts of the Internet of Things(IoT).
+Technology-capable devices will transform basic classroom items like Student ID cards, whiteboards, doors, and desks with more capabilities and functionalities.
 The classroom and campus of the future should be able to deliver real-time insights, safer environments and efficiently use resources.

 Education today should prepare students for these two major trends in their future work environments.
 By the year 2022, jobs like Data Scientist, AI Specialist, and Digital Transformation Specialist will take the place of declining jobs like Data Entry Clerks, Accountants, and Factory Workers.
 As educators, we need to design courses and lessons that will integrate skills that will be needed for students to get such careers.